TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 How the documentation is organized
 ==================================

-* :ref:`Tutorials and Guides <tutorials>` is a comprehensive list of further guides and tutorials for each area of the CMS.
+* :ref:`Tutorials and Guides <tutorials>` contains a comprehensive list of guides and tutorials for each area of the CMS.
-* The :ref:`references` section provides information about the TYPO3 core for a technical audience (developers, integrators).
+* The :ref:`references` section provides information about the TYPO3 core for technical users (developers, integrators).
 The main reference manual is :ref:`t3coreapi:start`.
 * :ref:`System-Extensions` contains documentation for system
   extensions.
 These are extensions that are included in the TYPO3 core.
-* :ref:`extensions` can be used to search for documentation of third party extensions.
+* :ref:`extensions` can be used to search for documentation for third party extensions.

 .. _start-theme: